KienHuynh/FCN-CTSCAN/README.md

 * Two zero images will be padded before and after the top/bottom CT scan image.

 Preprocessing:
-* Contrast limited histogram equilization per CT image.
+* Contrast limited histogram equilization per CT image (CLAHE)).
 * Computing mean and std (shape is [1,1,1,3]) on train data.
 Subtract each stack of 3 iamge to the mean and divide them with the std.

 Network architecture:
-* The network is very similar to VGG, however, I reduced the number of params and layers since the number of train/test samples are not as large as PASCAL VOC or imagenet.
+* The classification network is very similar to VGG.
+However, I reduced the number of params and layers since the number of train/test samples and classes are not as large as PASCAL VOC or imagenet.
 * The rest of the fcn architecture is generally the same.
-Bilinear upsampling was used instead of tranposed conv to avoid overfitting.
+Bilinear upsampling was used instead of tranposed convolution to avoid overfitting.

 Training procedure:
 * Before traing the actual fcnn, I had to pretrain the classification network first (as you can see in fcn_pretrain.py).
 Training samples for this part was generated randomly from the preprocessed data.